 The best way to avoid a ticket is of course, to follow the rules – do not speed up, use your cruise control (I highly recommend choosing a car that is equipped with it by the way!), it will make your life so much easier!

-5. Fuel Up in Advance!
+5. Fuel up in advance!

 Depending on which road you are taking, especially if going through the mountains, check ahead where the next gas station will be, don’t leave it to chance!